Read This First

 Prompt 1: Consider the following types of impossibility.
 Do they fall into a nested order?
 Are there other significant types of impossibility that should be considered in metaphysics?

-The section turns on Types of Impossibility, Logical Impossibility, and Metaphysical Impossibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Types of Impossibility, Logical Impossibility, and Metaphysical Impossibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Types of Impossibility distinct from Logical Impossibility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Types of Impossibility distinct from Logical Impossibility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Types of Impossibility, Nested Order, and Other Significant Types of Impossibility.
+Treat Types of Impossibility, Nested Order, and Other Significant Types of Impossibility as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Logical Impossibility